Sifnos Archaeological Site of Agios Andreas

 Location: Agios Andreas

-The Archaeological Site of Agios Andreas in Sifnos Greece, Cyclades: Sifnos has a wonderful and rich history.
-Bearing testimony to this amazing past is the archaeological sites that one can see on this island.
-One such site and perhaps the most significant of them all is the archaeological site of Agios Andreas found at the top of a hill on the way to Vathy from Apollonia.
-The spot was first discovered by Christos Tsountas in 1899.
-The earliest excavations began in 1970 continuing till 1980 and were carried out by Varvana Philippaki.
+Sifnos has a wonderful and rich history that dates back to the Neolithic times.
+Bearing testimony to this amazing past are the archaeological sites one can visit on the island.
+One such site, and perhaps the most significant of all, is the Archaeological Site of Agios Andreas.
+It lies on the plateau of the hill of Agios Andreas found on the way to Vathi from Apollonia.
+The spot was first discovered by famed archaeologist Christos Tsountas in 1899.
+The earliest excavations began in 1970 and lasted until 1980, carried out by Sifnian archaeologist Varvara Philippaki.
+Excavations continued from 1997 to 2008 under the guidance of Christina Televantou.

 The site is one of the best examples of Mycenaean fortifications in the Cyclades.
-Though the climb to the top of the hill is steep and tiring and could take a while, the rewards are completely worth the effort.
-Not only is the view from up there breathtaking but since excavations on the site are ongoing you can actually witness history being unfolded right before your eyes.
+The beauty and pristine condition of the archaeological site have been recognized by the Europa Nostra organization, being awarded as an “excellent example of display and enhancement of archaeological remains”.
+Although the climb to the top of the hill is steep and may take a while, the rewards are worth the effort.
+Not only is the view from there breathtaking but since excavations on the site are ongoing you can witness history being unfolded right before your eyes.

 Map